My Favorite Yellow Thai Curry

 Tips & Tricks

-• Mae Ploy curry pasta really does make all the difference in this recipe, so it’s worth an online order if you don’t have it locally!
+• Mae Ploy yellow curry paste really does make all the difference in this recipe.
+So it’s worth an online order if you don’t have it at your local grocery stores!
+It is becoming more popular luckily.
+I used to only be able to find it at Asian stores, and now it’s available in my small-town grocery stores.

-• Customize this curry according to whatever you’re used to ordering from your local Thai restaurant.
+• You can customize this curry according to whatever you’re used to ordering from your local Thai restaurant.
 If they don’t use peanuts, omit the nut butter.
 If they use broccoli instead of spinach, go that direction instead.

 Straight down view of a white bowl with steamed rice and yellow curry with chopped cilantro on top.

-I really hope you enjoy this Thai Yellow Chicken Curry!
+I really hope you enjoy this Thai Yellow Chicken Curry recipe!
 If you do get a chance to make this recipe, I’d love to hear from you in the comments.

 Finished Thai Yellow Curry in a white pot with a wooden ladle and cilantro sprigs.